ryankortbeek/ryankortbeek/README.md

 # Hi there 👋

 ## About me
 I'm a 4th year software engineering student at the University of Alberta.
-I'm super interested in ML, AI, and the application of software to spacecraft and fields such as medicine, finance, and robotics.
-Some of my hobbies include golf, windsurfing, and skiing, and I also enjoy cooking and reading.
+I'm super interested in ML, AI, and spacecraft software, along with the application of software to fields such as medicine, finance, and robotics.
+Some of my hobbies include golf, windsurfing, skiing, and I also enjoy cooking and reading.

 ## Currently working on...
 - A [simulator]() for the human-friendly exoskeleton currently being designed and prototyped by [UABiomed](http://www.uabiomed.ca)